joshunwin/joshunwin.github.io/_posts/2018-12-01-going-green.md

 This approach to life is something I've come to realise I try to embrace - sometimes consciously but often subconsciously, and I feel it is as applicable as ever when it comes to building a more sustainable and ecological lifestyle, regardless of your starting point.

 Truth is, yes, the climate change clock is ticking and big changes in western lifestyle and culture are likely needed to curb our indulgent use of the planets resources, but attempts by hardcore environmentalists to force an 'all or nothing' approach onto unsuspecting individuals just won't work on 95% of people.
-It's too much change too quickly and truthfully daunting and impossible, especially when the rest of culture is too far behind (an example, an attempt to ditch all plastic packaging completely today will end in a world of pain, it's just not practical without law and business practices making it easer).
+It's too much change too quickly and truthfully daunting and impossible, especially when the rest of culture is too far behind (an example, an attempt to ditch all plastic packaging in your life today will end in a world of pain, it's just not practical without law and business practices in place to make it easier for the individual).

-So with that, my approach has been and continues to be *kaizen* - small gradual changes.
-Making the environment a factor I consider when making choices when it comes to the short term, and long term.
-It's an approach I suggest for others too, and with that I wanted to compile a list of every little thing I have done, do, or plan to do in the near future that has any relevance to the environment.
+So with that, my approach has been and continues to be *kaizen* - small constant changes.
+Full disclosure, I am far from a model example of an environmentally friendly individual but I am making the environment a factor I consider when making decisions, both short and long term.
+It's an approach I suggest for others too, and so I wanted to compile a list of every little thing I have done, do, or plan to do in the near future that has any relevance to the environment.

 This is NOT to say the future of the environment lies in the hands of the individual - my opinion couldn't be further from that.
 Governments and corporations are to blame and must take big actions against the various environmental issues we face today, but that's not to say we should all aim toward leading a greener lifestyle.
 If we as consumers demand environmentally friendly practices then you can bet corporations will start doing it, they want our continued business.